 This portfolio is a living document, so you can expect to see fresh samples of different kinds of learning tools and scenarios as I move newer projects into a shareable format.
 Learn more by clicking on each image or link.

 Mobile eLearning Interaction

 This mobile interaction helps book club members find new recommendations based on the most popular Goodreads TBR lists.
-Read more here.
+Read more about my design and development process here.